 ‘Jean-Claude Killy’ 6236 Rolex Datocompax

-Every discipline has its greats.
-Rock has the Stones.
-Italian has risotto.
-Le Mans has the 917.
-Absolute pricks have Kim Jong Un, second only to Jake Paul.
-But ski racing?
-Skiing has Jean-Claude Killy.
-The French alpine skier took home a trifecta of golds in the 1968 Winter Olympics, a dominant force.
+French alpine skier Jean-Claude Killy took home a trifecta of golds in the 1968 Winter Olympics, a dominant force on the slopes.
 This skill rocketed the man to public consciousness and early 70s limelight.
-Rolex have a habit of sponsoring only events or the most established athletes, whatever the discipline.
-This strategy was in play even then and Killy was in fact a Rolex ambassador.
+Rolex have a habit of sponsoring the most established athletes, whatever the discipline.
+This strategy was in play even then, and Killy was in fact a Rolex ambassador.
 Moreover, he was eventually on the board.
 And yet, the Rolex which bears his name has hardly been seen on his wrist.
 It is reported that Killy owned a 6236, but photographic evidence is slim.
-Nonetheless, the connection is now firmly established and collectors rarely let a good name go free.
-And it happens to be attached to the one watch which is about as close to true complication as Rolex has ever come.
-For the complete calendar, as these are more correctly known, this is the archetype.
+Nonetheless, the connection is now firm established and collectors rarely let a good name go free.

-The Killy evolution is comprised of five references: 4768, 4767, 5036, 6036, and this 6236.
+The Datocompax evolution is comprised of five references: 4768, 4767, 5036, 6036, and this 6236.
 All boasted a triple calendar and chronograph, all anti-magnetic, and some in Oyster cases.
 The run covered mid 1940s until the early 60s, or in Rolex years no time at all.
 This 6236 is the final evolution with a three-piece 36mm Oyster case, close 6s and 9s, and luminous hands.
-The 6236 was in production for four years, total numbers remain unknown but quite small by market volume.
-Interestingly, this particular 6236 is a bit famous, having been photographed Collezionare Orologi da Polso Rolex Collecting Wristwatches by Osvaldo Patrizzi, pages 478 and 479.
-Yes this exact watch is the cover girl for this reference.
-It has sold before, achieving 445K in ’19 at Phillips.
-This year, it’s back again.
-And looking more handsome than ever.
+The 6236 was in production for four years but total numbers remain unknown.
+Despite the horological significance, these still trade hands well below top Daytona values and that alone should pique interest.
+Whatever intrinsic value one can say a half-million-dollar 1960s watch presents, this possesses.